-Ishtar, a voluptuous winged goddess with lions on either side and an eight-pointed star above, ruled the Cradle of civilization for thousands of years.
+Ištar, a voluptuous winged goddess with lions on either side and an eight-pointed star above, ruled the Cradle of Civilization for thousands of years

 Broken and bleeding, Katie is found unconscious inside a Mesopotamian temple three-thousand years ago.
-Wrapped in a mysterious blue plastic tarp and wearing an out-of-this-world blue vinyl United Nations jacket with white lettering and white plastic zipper, the ancients are even more astounded when they find a holy thing has been pushed from Ishtar's womb, actually her birth control device from the 21st century.
+Wrapped in a mysterious blue plastic tarp and wearing an out-of-this-world blue vinyl United Nations jacket with white lettering and white plastic zipper, the ancients are even more astounded when they find a holy thing has been expelled from Ishtar's womb.
+It is Katie's birth control device from the 21st century.
 This foreign object can only be a talisman, sent to protect the goddess on her earthly journey.

-Katie Reynolds, a young veterinary doctor from California, and her college-age friend René have been cast back in time from the 20th century to 1340 BC where she is mistaken for Ištar, the ancient Sumerian goddess of love and war.
-Katie was sent to war-torn Kurdistan to find a disease spreading from animals to people.
-Unexpectedly caught in a firestorm, she is cast into the ancient Middle East, where she has only her intelligence to keep her alive in the extraordinary and archaic time of the Egyptian Pharaohs.
+Katie Reynolds, a young veterinary doctor from California, and her colleague René were sent to war-torn Kurdistan to find a disease spreading from animals to people.
+Unexpectedly caught in a firestorm, she is blown back to the ancient Middle East, where she has only her intelligence to keep her alive in the extraordinary and archaic time of the Egyptian Pharaohs.